AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 "Data Hygiene" refers to the process of repairing or removing data that may be outdated, inaccurate, incorrectly formatted, duplicated or incomplete.
 It is important to ensure adequate data hygiene along every step of the data's journey and even from the initial data storage location.
 In Adobe Experience Platform Query Service, this is either the data lake or the data warehouse.

-Derived datasets are generally key on an identity that could be marked for Identity and hence managed by the centralized data hygiene service.
+It is necessary to assign an identity to a derived datasets to allow their management by the [!DNL Data Hygiene] service.
 Conversely, when you create aggregated data on an accelerated data store, the aggregated data cannot be used to derive the original data.
 As a result of this data aggregation, the need to raise data hygiene requests is eliminated.

-Exception Scenario in case of deletion - if a Data Hygiene deletion is requested on a dataset and before the completion of the deletion, another derived dataset query has been executed.
-In this case, the derived dataset will capture the information from the original dataset.
-Therefore, you need to be mindful that if a dataset has been requested to be deleted then do not execute any new derived dataset queries on the same.
+An exception to this scenario is the case of deletion.
+If a data hygiene deletion is requested on a dataset and before the deletion is completed, another derived dataset query is executed, then the derived dataset will capture information from the original dataset.
+In this case you must be mindful that if a request to delete a dataset has been sent, you must not execute any new derived dataset queries using the same dataset source.

+See the [data hygiene overview](../../hygiene/home.md) for more information on data hygiene in Adobe Experience Platform.